publishpress/PublishPress-Future/readme.txt

 == Changelog ==

+= [3.0.2] - [UNRELEASED] =

+* FIXED: Fix warning displayed in the classic editor if a taxonomy is not properly selected, #453;
+* FIXED: Fix typo in a message when a taxonomy is not properly selected;
+* FIXED: Fix a blank post type label in the Arguments column in the Actions Log list when a post type is not registered anymore;
+* FIXED: FIx error message in the Future Action column if the action is not found anymore, #454;

 = [3.0.1] - [15 Jun, 2023] =

 * ADDED: Add diagnostic check for DB schema in the Settings page;